Here’s how I got into playing guitar and building this website. – John W Tuggle

 In the spring of 1991 at the age of 17 I had saved up $200 from working at a grocery store and purchased a Kay Electric Guitar and Peavey Rage amp.
 This was the start of my musical journey.
-I started taking lessons from Mark Habib at M&S Music in Mobile Al and continued to do so for about 6 months.
+I immediately started taking private guitar lessons from Mark Habib at M&S Music in Mobile Al and continued to do so for about 6 months.

-During my musical career I have been involved with many music projects and two original bands playing songs that I wrote and arranged.
-One of these was the blues rock band “Last Day Down” who I co-wrote all of the tunes with Ferrill Gibbs and the other “Soul Kitchen” an Allman Brothers and Santana inspired jam band.
+Over the course of my musical career I have been involved with so many different music projects including two original bands playing songs that I wrote and arranged.
+One of these was the blues rock band “Last Day Down” where I co-wrote all of the tunes with Ferrill Gibbs and the other was named “Soul Kitchen”, an Allman Brothers and Santana inspired jam band.
 Soul Kitchen consisted of drums, bass, guitar, keys, and sax.
-It was a really fun band that also won a Battle of the Bands at Tasty World in Athens Ga.
+It was a really fun band that also happened to win a Battle of the Bands at Tasty World in Athens Ga.

-I also played with Neal Pattman, Georgia blues legend, for a short while and learned how to follow a bluesman who didn’t think about traditional time signatures and forms.
-Then joining with Clarence Cameron, a highly regarded blues singer in Athens Ga, The Healers, Don’t Know Blues Band, (AJ Adams from Vigilantes of Love, Jason Fuller formerly of Ween, Carlton Owens formerly with John Mayer), and Betsy Franck among many other bands I have played with throughout the years in the town of Athens Ga.
+I also played with Neal Pattman, Georgia blues legend, for a short while where I learned how to follow a blues man who didn’t think about traditional time signatures and forms.
+I then joined up with Clarence Cameron, a highly regarded blues singer in Athens Ga, The Healers, Don’t Know Blues Band, (AJ Adams from Vigilantes of Love, Jason Fuller formerly of Ween, Carlton Owens formerly with John Mayer), and Betsy Franck among many other bands I have played with throughout the years in the town of Athens Ga.

-In 2007 I began playing with The Highballs a wedding and event band where I learned even more about different styles and putting on a professional show.
+In 2007 I began playing exclusively with The Highballs a wedding and event band where I learned so much about different styles of music and what involves putting on a truly professional show.

-There is a definitely a learning curve to showing someone how to learn the guitar efficiently and properly while maintaining the student’s interest.
-Looking at things through someone else’s perspective is a skill I tried to develop early on and still try to find better ways of teaching guitar to students.
+There is definitely a learning curve to showing someone how to learn the guitar efficiently and properly while maintaining the student’s interest.
+Looking at concepts and techniques through someone else’s perspective is a skill I tried to develop early on and still try to find better ways of teaching guitar to students.

-Later on I taught at Musicians Warehouse in Athens Ga for about 6 years where I usually taught around 40-50 students per week.
-This was quite a schedule where I learned so much about how students learn.
+Later on I taught at Musicians Warehouse in Athens Ga for about 6 years where I kept around 40-50 students per week.
+This was quite a schedule where I learned so much about how students learn how to play guitar.

 In 2007, I released Guitar Method Beginner Book 1.
 It was definitely a huge learning experience which took me about 2 years to complete.
 Guitar Method Beginner Book 1 was the first entry into my catalog of instructional material.
-At this time in Octover 2013, I have produced 37 DVDs worth of instructional material and have many more lessons in the works.
+At this time in March, I have produced over 40 DVDs worth of instructional material and have many more lessons in the works.